1764 Polish–Lithuanian royal election: History

 The Czartoryskis, who called themselves Familia, regarded themselves as patriots, who saw the need for urgent reforms for the declining Commonwealth.
 At the same time, they were of the opinion that all reforms were to be carried out with Russian permission only, as the Russian Empire was the dominant force in Central and Eastern Europe.
 Therefore, leaders of the Familia, Andrzej Zamoyski and August Aleksander Czartoryski urged Catherine to send the Russian army.
-The Empress did so, issuing an announcement that she wanted to protect all freedoms of the Commonwealth.
+The empress did so, issuing an announcement that she wanted to protect all freedoms of the Commonwealth.
 The Potockis, who called themselves the Republicans, on the other hand, supported the notion of Golden Liberty, together with liberum veto.The first clash between the two camps took place during the Convocation Sejm, which began on May 7, 1764.
 The Republicans vetoed all bills brought forward by the Czartoryskis.
 The Russian army, stationed near Warsaw, intervened and ordered the Republicans to leave the Polish capital.
 Remaining Sejm deputies called a confederation, but failed to carry out any significant changes in the government of the Commonwealth.
 Poniatowski himself was an envoy to the Convocation Sejm, he represented the Land of Warsaw.

 The Election Sejm, which as usual took place in early September 1764 in Wola near Warsaw, was attended by some 5,000 nobles.
-Poniatowski, backed by Russian and Prussian envoys, as well as diplomats from England and Denmark, was unanimously elected on September 7.
-The election itself was affected by a large Russian military contingent, which was stationed around Warsaw.
+Poniatowski, backed by Russian and Prussian envoys, as well as diplomats from Great Britain and Denmark–Norway, was unanimously elected on September 7.
 On September 13 Poniatowski signed the pacta conventa, in which he pledged to marry a Roman Catholic.

-On November 25, 1764, following the order of Catherine the Great, Primate Władysław Łubieński crowned Poniatowski as King of Poland.
+On November 25, 1764, following the order of Catherine the Great, Primate Władysław Aleksander Łubieński crowned Poniatowski as King of Poland.
 The ceremony took place at St. John's Archcathedral, Warsaw, and the new king, to dismay of conservatives, did not put on traditional Polish clothes, preferring to wear instead a 16th-century Spanish outfit.